Physically back up and restore a cross-cloud or self-managed Oracle database

 Note

-Before you enable incremental backup, make sure that the binary logging feature is enabled for the database that you want to back up.
-By default, the binary logging feature is enabled for an ApsaraDB RDS for MySQL database.
-If you use a self-managed database, you must manually enable the binary logging feature.
+When you enable this parameter, make sure that binary logging (binlog) is enabled for the destination database.
+Binlog is enabled by default for ApsaraDB RDS for MySQL instances.
+For self-managed databases, you must manually enable binlog.

-This parameter is displayed only when you set the Full-scale Backup Frequency parameter to Periodic Backup.
+This parameter is displayed only when you set the Full Backup Frequency parameter to Periodic Backup.

 The maximum number of concurrent threads that are available for a full backup.
 You can configure this parameter to adjust the backup speed.
 For example, you can reduce the number of backup threads to minimize impacts on the database.